Offering prime opportunities to do high-impact work.

 Position qualifications include having a Bachelor’s degree in psychology, communication sciences, neuroscience, linguistics, or a related field; experience with autism or related neurodevelopmental conditions; proficiency with experimental and statistical skills; ability to work independently and in a team environment on multiple tasks and projects, and to share one’s expertise with and train others; as well as excellent organizational skills.
 Opportunities to contribute to grant and manuscript submissions depend on interest and skill level, including strong scientific writing skills and experience with project management.
 Information about the Neurodevelopmental Diversity Lab can be found at: http://ndl.northwestern.edu.

-To apply, please include a brief cover letter explaining your relevant background and interest in position, CV, and names and contact information for three references (please do not send letters) to: Andrea Burchfield, andrea.burchfield@northwestern.edu
+To apply, please include a brief cover letter explaining your relevant background and interest in position, CV, and names and contact information for three references (please do not send letters) to: Dr. Andrea Burchfield, andrea.burchfield@northwestern.edu